read and written: Spanish

 What is your vision for your time in the Leadership Development Program?
+I joined LDP in 2013.
 The truth is that I am very much interested in learning about everything related to God, and I would like to be able to say every day that I have done something for Him.
 A leader is shaped every day, and I would like to be shaped as a leader wherever I am.

 Tell us about your spiritual, physical and academic goals for the next few years: My goals are to be a blessing to others, to reflect the love of God in me, and to be passionate about serving others, because to love God means to love others.
 My other goals are to have good health and to complete my studies with excellent grades.

 Is there anything else you want to share?
 God helps and blesses those who help His children.
 There are two things that reach heaven: prayers and offerings.
-I will be always praying for my sponsor.
+I will be always praying for you.
 Thank you and God bless you always.

 How did you come to accept Christ as your personal Savior?
 I accepted Christ as my Savior at a camp the Leadership Development Program organized for the child development center.
 It was when I was 15 years old.